 Most residential deadbolt locks, no matter the type, fit the standard pre-drilled hole in an exterior door, so installation is a DIY-friendly endeavor.
 Quality locks often come with 3-inch screws for attaching the strike plate to the door frame.
 If your deadbolt’s screws are shorter, it’s wise to purchase 3-inch screws separately and use them in place of the shorter ones, which won’t embed deeply enough in the wall framing that lies behind the door frame.
 The longer screws will make it more difficult for an intruder to kick the door open.

-Considered the “best lock for most people’s front doors” by The Sweethome, the Schlage B60N Single Cylinder Deadbolt is an affordable yet highly secure Grade 1 deadbolt.
-It comes with an anti-pick shield, an oversized bolt, and a reinforced strike plate for increased kick-in resistance.
-Amazon customers award the Schlage deadbolt 4.5 out of 5 stars, citing ease of installation and smooth operation.
+The Schlage Single Cylinder Deadbolt is an affordable yet highly secure Grade 1 deadbolt.
+It comes with an anti-pick shield, an oversized bolt, and a reinforced strike plate for kick-in resistance.
+It’s smooth to operate and has a straight-forward installation process.
 Like other single cylinder locks, the Schlage accepts a key on the exterior and features a thumb-knob on the inside of the door.
-The thumb-knob is large and simple to turn, qualifying it for Americans with Disabilities Act (ADA) status.
-It comes with a limited lifetime warranty against mechanical and finish defects.
-Available from Amazon.
+The thumb-knob is large and simple to turn, making compliant with the Americans with Disabilities Act (ADA).